geelweb/django-navhelper/README.md

     pip install django-navhelper

-*settings.py*
+## Configure your Django installation

-Add `geelweb.django.navhelper` in our `INSTALLED_APPS`.
+Add `geelweb.django.navhelper` in your `INSTALLED_APPS`.

 Ensure `django.core.context_processors.request` is in `TEMPLATE_CONTEXT_PROCESSORS`.
-Make sure you keep the components required by the features of Django you wish to use, in doubt keep the default values https://docs.djangoproject.com/en/1.6/ref/settings/#std:setting-TEMPLATE_CONTEXT_PROCESSORS.
+Make sure you keep the components required by the features of Django you wish to use, in doubt keep the [default values](https://docs.djangoproject.com/en/1.6/ref/settings/#std:setting-TEMPLATE_CONTEXT_PROCESSORS).

-*templates*

-Load the tags adding in your templates

-    {% load navactive %}

 ## Template tags